DaviDevMod/focus-trap/packages/focus-trap/README.md

 - **escape**
   The behaviour for <kbd>Esc</kbd> key presses.
   By default the trap is demolished Whenever the <kbd>Esc</kbd> key is pressed.
-  You can provide the boolean `false` to switch off the default behaviour or alternatively your own handler for the keyboard events in question.
+  You can provide the boolean `false` to switch off the default behaviour.

 ## TrapAction